cedra-labs/docs/docs/guides/dex/client-integration.md

   return Number(amountOut);
 }
 ```

-## Summary
-This client transforms your DEX from a technical achievement into a user experience.
-Every function has been crafted to hide complexity while maintaining transparency.
-Users can trade without understanding Automated Market Makers, yet the educational examples are there when curiosity strikes.

 Your DEX client is now ready to provide a smooth trading experience!

 ## 🎉 Congratulations, DEX Builder!